 - If both parties agree to the change.

-These are Some Scenarios in Which You Have a Better Chance of Getting Sole Custody:
+Scenarios in Which You Have a Better Chance of Getting Sole Custody:

 If you're concerned about your children's safety with an unfit parent, then asking for sole legal and physical care may be the best option for them.